JanderHungrige/CelebFaceMatcher/README.md

 The demo will take an image with your webcam or embedded camera and if a face is found and marked, you can hit space.
 The detected image is croped and analysed with a Neural Network.
 The result will be displayed with the image and name of the celebrity.
 Again, for more details visit the blog mentioned above.

-With this repo, you will find all the steps to create a celebrity- face comparison demo.
-A detailed describtion can be found [in this blog](https://janwerth.medium.com/1e4e9de660cc?source=friends_link&sk=c938b9ebfd55f8dec0b486ca746df763)
+With this repo, you will find all the steps to create a celebrity- face comparison demo. **A detailed describtion can be found [in this blog](https://janwerth.medium.com/1e4e9de660cc?source=friends_link&sk=c938b9ebfd55f8dec0b486ca746df763)**

+A version that runs more smooth on embedded hardware, can be found here:

 ## Prerequisite